Bach: The 6 Suites for Cello Solo, BWV 1007 – 1012

 LPs, Early Beginnings

 • I started collecting LPs about 55 years ago.
 I continued doing so up till around 1990.
 This happened mostly in haphazard fashion, trying to gain experience and familiarity with artists through collecting music.
 It wasn’t a systematic approach at all.
 Initially, LPs were gifts (birthday, Xmas), followed by my own purchases.
-Back then, my guides were casual interest, good deals, curiosity, and scarce knowledge on famous names / artists.
+Back then, my guides were casual interest, good deals, curiosity, and scarce knowledge on prominent names / artists.

 • My first LPs date back to 1967 (Beethoven).
 Three years later (1970), I received two LPs featuring Pablo Casals’ (1936 – 1939) interpretations of the Bach Cello Suites I/II and V/VI.
-The missing LP with the Suites III and IV was temporarily unavailable.
+The LP with the Suites III and IV was temporarily unavailable.
 Only in 1972, I came across an LP box with Pablo Casals’ complete set.

 • 1979, seven years later, I had long become a fan of historically informed performances.
 And so, I added a second set of LPs, featuring Anner Bylsma’s 1979 recording.
 I left it at that for my LP collection.
 Even after I switched to collecting CDs, no extra recordings of the Suites were added for quite a while: